Summer Lawn Care

 A worker uses a core aerator on a lawn.

-To properly aerate your lawn, you’ll need to rent a core aerator, which removes plugs of soil from the grass.
-This will assist in removing compacted soil and provide air, nutrients, and water to your grassroots.
+To properly aerate your lawn, you’ll need a core aerator, which removes soil plugs from the grass.
+This will assist in removing compacted soil and provide your grassroots air, nutrients, and water.

 Follow these steps to aerate your lawn: